hzla/Pokeweb-Live/README.md

 install python > 3.6

+open cmd.exe or terminal

-open cmd.exe or terminal and type:
+navigate to folder in cmd or terminal and type:

 bundle install

 pip install ndspy

-navigate to folder in cmd and type

 ruby routes.rb

 check localhost:4567 in browser